wdmg/yii2-api/README.md

     ?>

 # Status and version [in progress development]
+* v.1.0.0 - Added rate limit for API-requests, auth by access-token, separate controllers and models
 * v.0.0.3 - Added routing and base auth
-* v.0.0.2 - Added first (test) API for Module::Users
-* v.0.0.1 - Added bootstrap, base module and base migrations